-Welcome to the Los Gatos Creek Trail and County Park!
-The Los Gatos Creek Trail offers recreational opportunities for walkers, jogger, bicyclists, skaters, non-motorized scooters, bladers and nature lovers.
-The trails is operated by the County of Santa Clara Park Department, City of Campbell, Town of Los Gatos and the City of San Jose.
+Welcome to the Los Gatos Creek County Park!
+The Los Gatos Creek Trail offers recreational opportunities for walkers, jogger, bicyclists, skaters, non-motorized scooters and nature lovers.
+The trails are operated by the County of Santa Clara Park Department, the City of Campbell, the Town of Los Gatos and the City of San Jose.
 The trail passes through a number of jurisdictions.
 Visitors are responsible for all rules and regulations applicable to each jurisdiction.
-Another great amenity to the trail is the Los Gatos Creek dog park.
-With artificial turf it's able to withstand the many dogs that love this park.
+The Los Gatos Creek dog park is another great amenity to the trail.
+The artifical turf of the dog park is able to withstand the many dogs that love this park.
 There's shade, seating and water.
 If you decide to park in the parking lot, an entry fee will be collected or you may purchase one of our annual parking passes to save you much needed money!

 About Los Gatos Creek

 The Los Gatos Creek is one of the few urban streams in Santa Clara Valley which remains relatively intact.
 It is both a riparian corridor for plants and wildlife and is part of an intricate system of water resources and flood protection.

 Surface water runoff from the watershed that drains into Los Gatos Creek is captured by Lexington Reservoir in the Santa Cruz Mountains.
 That water is then used to recharge, or refill, the valley's groundwater basin.
 Reservoir water is released and carried to recharge ponds via the creek.
 Water held in the ponds seeps or "percolates" through the earth's layers until it reaches underground aquifers.
 This percolation process helps clean the water before it reaches the underground storage basin.